Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Related Work

 In fact, CBMs have found their way into RL only to a limited extent. \citet{Zabounidis2023Concept} and \citet{grupen2022conceptbased} utilized CBMs in a multi-agent setting, where both identify improved interpretability through concept representations while maintaining competitive performance. \citet{Zabounidis2023Concept} further report better training stability and reduced sample complexity.
 Their extension includes an optional ``residual" layer which passes additional, latent information to the action selector part.
 SCoBots omit such a residual component for the sake of human-understandability, yet offer the flexibility to the user to modify the concept layer via updating $\mathcal{F}$ for improving the model's representations.
 Similar to how SCoBots invite the user to reuse the high-level concepts to shape the reward signal, \citet{Guan2022RelativeBA} allow the user to design a reward function based on higher-level properties that occur over a period of time.
 Lastly, SCoBots not only separate state representation learning from policy search, as done by \citet{Cucca2020playing6neurons}, but also enforce object-centricity, putting interpretability requirements on the consecutive feature spaces.

-\textbf{Explainable RL (XRL)} is an extensively surveyed XAI subfield \citep{Milani2023ExplainableRL, dazeley2023xrl, krajna2022explainability} with a wide range of yet unsolved issues \citep{vouros2022xrl}. \citet{Milani2023ExplainableRL} introduce a three-category taxonomy for XRL methods: (1) feature importance methods that generate explanations that point out decision-relevant input features, (2) learning process \& MDP methods which present instances of the past experience or components of the MDP that imply the current behavior, and (3) policy-level methods which describe the agent's long-term behavior.
-Based on this, SCoBots extract relations from low-level features making high-level information available to explanations and thereby support feature importance methods.
-According to \citep{qing2022survey}'s categorization of XRL frameworks, SCoBots are ``model-explaining" (in contrast to reward-, state-, and task-explaining).
+\textbf{Explainable RL (XRL)} is an extensively surveyed XAI field~\citep{dazeley2023xrl, krajna2022explainability, Milani2023ExplainableRL} with a wide range of unsolved issues~\citep{vouros2022xrl}. \citet{Milani2023ExplainableRL} introduce a taxonomy for XRL methods, with: (1) feature importance methods that generate explanations that point out decision-relevant input features, (2) learning process \& MDP methods which present which past experience or MDP components affect the policy, and (3) policy-level methods, describing the agent's long-term behavior.
+Based on this, SCoBots extract relations from low-level features, making high-level information available to explanations and thereby support feature importance methods.
+According to~\cite{qing2022survey}'s categorization of XRL frameworks, SCoBots are ``model-explaining'' (in contrast to reward-, state-, and task-explaining).
+Other XRL methods rely on LLM to explain the policy~\citep{luoend} decision trees~\citep{fuhrer2024gradient, marton2024sympol}, logic~\citep{jiang2019neural,kimura2021neuro,Delfosse2023InterpretableAE, sha2024expil} or programs~\citep{verma2018programmatically, trivedi2021learning, cao2022galois, kohler2024interpretable, wustpix2code} to encode transparent policies.
+To overcome the potentially unavailable concepts necessary to learn symbolic policies,~\cite{shindo2024blendrl} learn a mixture of symbolic and neural policies.
+Finally, concepts have further been used to derive reward from context using LLMs, as we did for \textit{Kangaroo} and \textit{Skiing}~\citep{kwon2023reward, kaufmann2024ocalm, wu2024reward, shen2024beyond}.

-The \textbf{misalignment problem} is an RL instantiation of the shortcut learning problem, a frequently studied failure mode that has been identified in models and datasets across the spectrum of AI from deep networks \citep{lapuschkin2019unmasking,SchramowskiSTBH20} to neuro-symbolic~\citep{rightconcepts,MarconatoTP23}, prototype-based models~\citep{BontempelliTTGP23} and RL approaches \citep{Langosco2022goal}.
-A misaligned RL agent, first empirically studied by \citep{Koch2021-misalignment} represents a serious issue, especially when it is misaligned to recognized ethical values \citep{arnold2017value} or if the agent has broad capabilities \citep{Ngo2022TheAP}. \citet{Nahian2021TrainingVR} ethically align agents by introducing a second reward signal.
+The \textbf{misalignment problem} is an RL instantiation of the shortcut learning problem, a frequently studied failure mode that has been identified in models and datasets across the spectrum of AI from deep networks~\citep{lapuschkin2019unmasking,SchramowskiSTBH20} to neuro-symbolic~\citep{rightconcepts,MarconatoTP23}, prototype-based models~\citep{BontempelliTTGP23} and RL approaches~\citep{Langosco2022goal}.
+A misaligned RL agent, first empirically studied by~\citep{Koch2021-misalignment} represents a serious issue, especially when it is misaligned to recognized ethical values~\citep{arnold2017value} or if the agent has broad capabilities~\citep{Ngo2022TheAP}. \citet{Nahian2021TrainingVR} ethically align agents by introducing a second reward signal.
 In comparison, SCoBots aid to resolve RL specific issues such as the misalignment problem through inherent interpretability.